 Capital City Pride Parade - June

-For the second year members of Holy Wisdom wore red and marched in the Olympia Pride Parade held in June.
+For the fifth year, members of Holy Wisdom wore red and marched in the Olympia Pride Parade held in June.
 This year members volunteered on Saturday and Sunday at an information table set up at Sylvester Park to show our support for our LGBT brothers and sisters and to spread the word about Holy Wisdom.
 We received a warm reception from those who stopped by.